AnujK2901/yt-trans-sum/README.md

     * `sumy-lsa-sum` : Latent Semantic Analysis Based using Sumy.
     * `sumy-luhn-sum` : Luhn Algorithm Based using Sumy.
     * `sumy-text-rank-sum` : Text Rank Algorithm Based using Sumy.
 * **`percent`** : The percentage is used to present the summary in approx. `X% lines` of the available transcript.
-Values between 20 to 30 give better results.
+Values between 20 and 30 give better results.
 **NOTE:** By default, Algorithm selected is `gensim-sum` and percentage is `20`.
 You can change these values like below.

 2. Change percentage and algorithm for the summary request: